The Dark Knight Turns 10: Remembering Heath Ledger's Iconic Role

 "While no medications were taken in excess, we learned today the combination of doctor-prescribed drugs proved lethal for our boy," he said.
 "Heath's accidental death serves as a caution to the hidden dangers of combining prescription medication, even at low dosage."

 Many blamed Ledger's untimely death on the Joker, arguing the actor couldn't shake himself from the character's psyche.
-But in an interview with USA Today, Ledger's sister, Kate Ledger, dismissed this notion.
+But in an interview for the aforementioned documentary, Ledger's sister, Kate Ledger, dismissed this notion.

-"He had an amazing sense of humor," she said, "and certainly playing the Joker, for him, it was one big gag.
+"He had an amazing sense of humor," she said, per USA Today, "and certainly playing the Joker, for him, it was one big gag.
 He had so much fun doing that.
 It was actually the exact opposite.
 There was no doom and gloom….That was a shock to me that people even thought that, really."

 Before his death, Ledger also told Empire the Joker was "the most fun I've had playing a role."